tomboone/drupal-7-composer-starter/README.md

 * Creates a generic user 1 (drupal/drupal)
 * Deletes the  Basic Page and Article content types
 * Removes Pathauto's default patterns
-* Disables core modules I never use: Color, Comment, Dashboard, Overlay, Shortcut, Taxonomy, and Toolbar.
+* Disables core modules I never use: Color, Comment, Dashboard, Overlay, Shortcut, Taxonomy, and Toolbar
+* Restrict account creation to administrators only

 ## envsettings
 Finally, there's a file called 'envsettings/prod/env.settings.inc' that assists in configuring server databases without including them in settings.php (and thus in your repo).
 Setting this up requires: